 GeneCards Summary for ANPEP Gene

 ANPEP (Alanyl Aminopeptidase, Membrane) is a Protein Coding gene.
-Diseases associated with ANPEP include Gastroenteritis and Acute Leukemia Of Ambiguous Lineage.
-Among its related pathways are Peptide hormone metabolism and Glutathione metabolism.
+Diseases associated with ANPEP include Gastroenteritis and Tetrasomy 21.
+Among its related pathways are Hematopoietic cell lineage and Peptide hormone metabolism.
 GO annotations related to this gene include receptor activity and virus receptor activity.
-An important paralog of this gene is ENPEP.
+An important paralog of this gene is LVRN.

 UniProtKB/Swiss-Prot for ANPEP Gene

 Broad specificity aminopeptidase which plays a role in the final digestion of peptides generated from hydrolysis of proteins by gastric and pancreatic proteases.
 Also involved in the processing of various peptides including peptide hormones, such as angiotensin III and IV, neuropeptides, and chemokines.
 May also be involved the cleavage of peptides bound to major histocompatibility complex class II molecules of antigen presenting cells.
 May have a role in angiogenesis and promote cholesterol crystallization.

 (Microbial infection) Acts as a receptor for human coronavirus 229E/HCoV-229E.
 In case of human coronavirus 229E (HCoV-229E) infection, serves as receptor for HCoV-229E spike glycoprotein (PubMed:1350662, PubMed:8887485, PubMed:9367365, PubMed:12551991).
 Mediates as well human cytomegalovirus (HCMV) infection (PubMed:8105105).

 Aminopeptidases catalyze the removal of amino acids from the amino terminus of proteins and peptides.
 They express different substrate specificities - for example, leucyl aminopeptidase preferentially cleaves leucine residues.